-Subarachnoid hemorrhage is bleeding in the space between the brain and the lining that covers the brain, called the arachnoid.
-Like all strokes, a subarachnoid hemorrhage is a medical emergency that requires immediate treatment to prevent serious complications, brain damage and death.
+Subarachnoid haemorrhage is bleeding in the space between the brain and the lining that covers the brain, called the arachnoid.
+Like all strokes, a subarachnoid haemorrhage is a medical emergency that requires immediate treatment to prevent serious complications, brain damage and death.

 Defects in the blood vessels